 The bachelor of science degree in physical education prepares individuals for careers in a variety of areas.
 At the heart of the degree is the physical education teacher education program, which has been preparing excellent physical educators since 1911.
 The bachelor of science degree in physical education is the key to obtaining physical education teaching positions in Wisconsin, other states, and internationally.

-A degree in physical education also readies individuals for teaching positions outside of school settings.
-Graduates of the program have pursued successful careers in many positions unrelated to teaching.
+A degree in physical education also readies individuals for other career paths.
+Some graduates have pursued teaching positions outside of school settings.
+Other graduates of the program have successful careers in many positions unrelated to teaching.
 Program alumni are well represented in the areas of coaching and officiating, recreation, fitness, healthcare, and sport management.

 The careers of some of our physical education alumni are highlighted here.

-UW–Madison's PE program has recently been redesigned to address emerging trends in physical education pedagogy.
+UW–Madison's physical education program has recently been redesigned to incorporate emerging trends in physical education pedagogy.
 Critical elements of the new curriculum include:

 - A cutting-edge conceptual approach to teaching physical education